-4.6 SLVSDA / SCK / RX
+4.7 SLVSDA / SCK / RX

-This pin serves different functions depending on the communication mode selected by the nSLVI2C pin:
+This pin serves different functions depending on the communication mode selected:

 Slave I 2 C Mode: The pin serves as the I 2 C Data pin to connect to the host.
 It has a weak internal pull up which must be supplemented with a 1K to 10K pull up to achieve correct rise and fall times depending on capacitive loading.